kmewrd/ai-fun/README.md

 4. Run `npm start` to initialize the webpage
 5. Open the site by copying and pasting the server location http://localhost:3000/ in your address bar
 ```

-This application allows users to generate a one- or two-sentence movie idea by sending a genre and optional theme to the [Open AI API](https://beta.openai.com/).
-Results are displayed in a list and include the genre, theme, and idea on each result card.

 ---